pauldambra/blog_source/_posts/2026-07-25-how-i-use-llms-six.md

 through most of 2025 if you were just shipping AI generated code without thorough checking then you were going to be in for a bad time... but the world changed in Dec 2025 and several times again through 2026.

-the code written by LLMs is now at least as good as that written by the average junior dev i've worked with over ~20 years. they all managed to ship value despite being inexperienced.
+the code written by LLMs is now at least as good as that written by the worst junior developers i've worked with over ~20 years. and sometimes much better.

+those junior developers all managed to ship value despite being inexperienced.

 and the goal is shipping value

 # ship value, not craft

-i have long considered myself a software craftsperson. attended user group meetups; run brownbags at work; practiced deliberatley and consistently; learned about XP, agile, tdd, and more.
+i have long considered myself a software crafts person. attended user group meetups; run brownbags at work; practised deliberately and consistently; learned about XP, agile, tdd, and more.

 why... because i believe that software gets harder to change and extend over time otherwise

-and that's important because i have always been focussed on shipping value to people
+and that's important because i have always been focused on shipping value to people

 a problem has a solution in a context